StaymanHou/problem_solving_algorithm/1_overview.md

 module ProblemSolver
   def solve(problem, is_root_problem: false)
     while some_condition
-      begin # = try in other programming languages
+      begin # = "try" in other programming languages
         # ...
-      rescue UnderstandingOfProblemHypothesesOrSolutionUpdated > exception # = catch in other programming languages next
+      rescue UnderstandingOfProblemHypothesesOrSolutionUpdated > exception # = "catch" in other programming languages next
       end
     end